nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-singlehost.md

 Download Visio link here.
 ## Quickstart deployment

+The username for the deployed VMs is ```localadmin```

+The passwords are stored in a keyvault deployed to the same resource group.
 ### Task 1 - Start Deployment

 1. Open Cloud Shell and retrieve your signed-in user ID below (this is used to apply access to Keyvault).